 We can also recommend a visit to the colorful Onjuku beach resort (one hour by bike, much less by car or train), and to the world famous Sea World at Kamogawa (40 minutes by train).

-At the Kiwi farm conditions can be more strenuous.
-They include taming the prolific vegetation, repairing occasion wild pig damage, house and deck repairs and restoring former vegetable plots which are now jungle-covered.
-We may ask you to base yourself in the Kiwi farm house.
+At the Oihama site help is mainly weeding, mowing and maintaining vegetable gardens.
+Kiwi farm conditions can be more strenuous.
+They include taming prolific vegetation, repairing occasional wild pig damage, house and deck repairs and restoring former vegetable plots which are now jungle-covered.
+We may ask you to base yourself in the Kiwi farm house, shopping in a nearby farming village.

-Accommodation at the Oihama base consists mainly of an independent two-room cabin , complete with air conditioning, shower room, kitchen, simple toilet, tatami two-person bedroom , all facing a large lawn with a jade table for six and spectacular ocean views, surrounded by a national forest.
+Accommodation at the Oihama base consists mainly of two independent two-room cabins , complete with shower room, kitchen, simple toilet, tatami two-person bedroom , all facing a large lawn with a jade table for six and spectacular ocean views, surrounded by a national forest.
 Oihama Heights residents, both Japanese and non-Japanese, will be your neighbors.

 The large, full-range supermarket, Gats, is only five minutes bike ride away.
 While we hope you will get to grow much of what you eat, we will of course cover reasonable food and grocery costs.
 We also hope to invite you occasionally to join us at local eateries.

-Kiwi Farm: Self-contained house, with kitchen and bathroom and forest surroundings.
+Kiwi Farm house: Self-contained house, with kitchen and bathroom and forest surroundings.
 House is somewhat old and secluded.
 Location is about 20 minutes drive westward from Oihama.
-Shopping is five minutes drive or 30 minute bike rid to Kuniyoshi supermarket,.
+Shopping is five minutes drive or 30 minute bike ride to Kuniyoshi supermarket,.

 Close-by is our sister operation at Nakadaki Art Village where Workawayers are also to be found.